Garra lamta bicornuta Koller, 1927

 The preciose function of the secondary rostrum remains unknown; some have suggested it may have some hydro-mechanical purpose but it’s perhaps more likely related to reproductiion and/or social interactions.
 Only males develop prominent rostra, more so in alpha (dominant) individuals.
 The ‘horns’ are also flexible to a certain degree and held erect when the fish are excited, for example during bouts of sparring or territorial aggression.

-Instead a number of less-extensive works published in recent years have resulted in a gradual, but continuing, improvement in knowledge, and it remains possible that the genus may be broken up into smaller taxa since the current grouping appears to be polyphyletic.
+Instead a number of less-extensive works published in recent years have resulted in a gradual, but continuing, improvement in knowledge, and it remains possible that the genus will be broken up into smaller taxa since the current assemblage is almost certainly polyphyletic.

 - Narayan Rao, C. R., 1920 - Annals and Magazine of Natural History (Series 9) 6(31): 45-64